AaronSosaRamos/LLM_Projects/README.md

 ### 63. ChatAgent - Managing Agent Steps.ipynb
 Implement a Chat Agent limiting the number of messages in the chat history for optimal performance.

+### 67. ChatAgent - Prebuilt Tool Node.ipynb
+Develop a Chat Agent with a pre built Tool Node with Tavily for searching info. in the web.

+### 68. ChatAgent - Respond in format.ipynb
+Develop a Chat Agent with deterministic responses (With appropriate formatting).